-If your purchase option includes the Combination Wireless LAN & Bluetooth module (either Intel® or 3rd Party) then install the driver as instructed overleaf.
+If your purchase option includes the Combination Wireless LAN & Bluetooth module (either Intel®, Qualcomm Atheros or 3rd Party module) then install the driver as instructed on the following pages.

 Make sure that the module is on (i.e. the system is not in Airplane Mode) before installing the driver.